jhogan/core/STYLE.md

         ...

-Here, we have the option of getting the child nodes through a simple property and also through a getter method (if we want to get them recursively).
+Here, we have the option of getting the child nodes through a simple property and also through a getter method (if we want to optionally get them recursively).
 A third option, `genchildren` is presented if we want a generator.

 ### Justification
 Sometimes we want a generator and sometimes we want the actual